blogan19/case-studies-react/README.md

 # react case study application
 Next:

-= not displaying created field
--labe results and case note box showing on create new
+- Check if works if complete and then start deleting things
+- delteing microbiology and not biochemistry greys out icon
+ - add rugs lit ans biochem list

+- stages if case study

 - option to add no prescriptions
 - change buttons to say edit

-- delete prescription doe snothing only for end users though
+- delete prescription doe snothing only for end users thoughS

-Micro:
-- warning that not added any sensitivies
-- not loading previous data
-- add another micro sample doesn't reset drug and add save all button rather than relying on closing modal

 To do
 - how to do stage roll outs of information